duhow/wibox/INSTALL.md

 - Get access to the Wibox system terminal.

 If your system version is `V500.R001.A103.00.G0021.B007`, you may have access to `telnet` service.
-This was not tested with newer versions, so please post any updates or discovery you may find.
+:warning: New versions such as `V500.R001.A103.00.G021.B013` have this disabled, so you'll need to get **serial access**.

-Login with user `root` and password `qv2008`.
+Login to system with user `root` and password `qv2008`.
 Don't worry, with this patch you will be able to change the default password. :)

 ```